 Compost any beets that have spots, bruises or soft, wet areas, all of which indicate spoilage.

 Store beets unwashed in the refrigerator crisper where they will keep for two to four weeks.
-Cut the majority of the greens and their stems from the roots, so they do not pull away moisture away from the root.
+Cut the greens from the roots, so they do not pull away moisture away from the root.
 Leave about two inches of the stem attached to prevent the roots from “bleeding.”

 Store the unwashed greens in a separate plastic bag where they will keep fresh for about four days.

-To keep beets longer, you can slice and dehydrate them into chips, freeze them, can them, or ferment them.
+To preserve beets, you can slice and dehydrate them into chips, freeze them, can them, or ferment them.
 Fermenting beets is a great way to enhance their nutrition and provide gut-healthy probiotics.
-Here is a basic recipe: Simple Pickled Beets

 Beet greens can be juiced, steamed or sautéed like spinach or chard.
 Baby beet greens are delicious in salads.
 (If you are sensitive to oxalates, be cautious with consuming beet greens.)

 - Tricolor Slaw

 - Roasted Garlic Beetroot Hummus